pavan98765/Auto-WCEBleedGen/README.md

 You can install the required Python packages (PyTorch, OpenCV-Python, Ultralytics) using pip:

-pip install torch opencv-python ultralytics
+'''pip install torch opencv-python ultralytics'''

 ### Training: